 1.6.4 If new tests are proposed for inclusion in the Manual, the proposer should be able to provide justification that the new test is a significant improvement on the existing recommended test.
 In such cases, the new test may be included as an alternative test until it has been tried by laboratories of other countries.

-Table 1.2: RECOMMENDED TESTS FOR EXPLOSIVES AND EXPLOSIVE ARTICLES
+Table 1.3: RECOMMENDED TESTS in Part I